fairtracks/fairtracks_standard/docs/fairtracks_study.schema.md

 ## local_id

-Submitter-local identifier (within investigation/hub) for study
+Submitter-local identifier (within the track collection) for the study

 `local_id`